fuzzywalrus/grunt-starter-boilerplate/README.md

 Once your local webserver has been configured, you're ready to rock!
 From the terminal in your /assets/_build directory, run "Grunt", this will launch a browser window pointing to your localhost and will start compiling.
 If your browser has been configured properly, you should see the Hello World text.
 Congrats!

  To stop your project, hit command-period  (OS X) on your terminal window.
 Anytime you hit save on a Scss file or JS file, grunt will recompile your changes.

+##Compass For The People!

+Want compass support?
+Go to the package.json, add:
+"grunt-contrib-sass": "^0.9.2",

+And remove:
+"grunt-sass": "^1.0.0",